mkressel/gpslib/README.md

 ### To Test
 In the build/ folder run:

-	./gpslib_tester
+	./satgps_tester

-The tester will print out all the data contained in the global variables (there are a lot.)
+The tester will print out all the data contained in the global variables (there are a lot; some are commented out.)
 The idea is to have all the data ready to use, and an application can query any of the GPS data at ant time.

 ### Data Handling